 Major Degree Requirements

-The major in sociology ensures that students are able to define critical elements of social problems.
-They develop an understanding of how race, gender, socioeconomic factors and other differences among people impact our society.
+The major in sociology ensures that students are able to acquire a broad understanding of the tenets of social justice with emphases on the sociological perspective, and critical sociological thought and methodology.
+They develop an understanding of how race, ethnicity, gender, socioeconomic factors and other differences among people impact our society.
 Having gained insight into how organizations and social systems work, graduates of the program are well-prepared to be agents of social change.

 A major in sociology requires a minimum of 11 units, including: